kgjerde/corporaexplorer/README.md

 3.  use `re2r`for all searches.

-`re2r` is very fast but has a more limited feature set than `stringr`, especially n handling non-ASCII text, including word boundary detection.
+`re2r` is very fast but has a more limited feature set than `stringr`, especially in handling non-ASCII text, including word boundary detection.
 With the `default` option, the `re2r` engine is run when no special regex characters are used; otherwise `stringr` is used.
 This option should fit most use cases.

 Please consult the documentation for [`re2r`](https://github.com/qinwf/re2r) and